 At one end of the North Embankment, right next to where the higher ferry disembarks, you’ll come across The Floating Bridge.
 Describing themselves as a ‘quaint, old fashioned pub’, it’s the ideal place to grab a great bite to eat or just relax with a drink as you enjoy the welcoming atmosphere.
 Its outdoor seating also makes the perfect spot to watch the ferry and boats come and go on a summer’s day.

 The Dolphin is located on Market Street, just yards from The Old Market and a short walk from the iconic Dartmouth waterfront.
 This quirky boozer has everything you would want from a local pub; a large variety of drinks, diverse menu offering fantastic food and lots of music events on certain dates.
-Popular among locals as well as tourists, it’s definitely worth a visit whilst you’re staying in Dartmouth.
+Popular among locals as well as tourists, you might struggle to find a table for St Patrick’s Day but it’s definitely worth a shot whilst you’re staying in Dartmouth.

 Steam Packet Inn